YunoHost/doc/doc_writing_guide.md

 # Guide to writing application documentation

-## User documentation pages / administrateurs⋅trices
+## Users / Administrators documentation pages

 Add a one-click install button (such as https://yunohost.org/#/app_piwigo_fr) and a button on the application integration level.